 He loved instructing people to the faith especially the little children and the youths.
 In 1857, he was appointed Pastor and Prefect of Students at Sts.
 Peter and Paul Church in Cumberland, Maryland.
 In 1862, he was appointed Pastor and Prefect of Students at St. Mary’s Parish in Annapolis, Maryland.

-As prefect of students, Seelos was always attentive to their needs spiritually and morally and gave these future Redemptorists missionaries the spirit of sacrifice, enthusiasm and apostolic zeal to take care of God’s when they come of age.
+As prefect of students, Seelos was always attentive to their needs spiritually and morally and gave these future Redemptorists missionaries the spirit of sacrifice, enthusiasm and apostolic zeal to take care of God’s servants when they came of age.